Skip to main content

 For example, if you want to delete 1000 rows of records in a batch, you need to call the Delete Record interface at least 100 times.

+• Upload attachments interface: only 1 attachment can be uploaded at a time.
 If you need to upload multiple files, you need to call this interface repeatedly.

 Usage limits